Complaints and Appeals

 • Acquired Brain Injury Appeal: An appeal of denied services concerning an acquired brain injury.

-Expedited Health Plan Appeal
+Expedited Health Plan and Pharmacy Appeal

 Independent Review Organization (IRO)